 I’ve heard that one in five people go hungry every day.
 If you’re in a family of five, imagine having to put one of your family members into a lottery to try and decide who gets to eat, and who doesn’t.
 Please help out today.

 I’m all about Thanksgiving, being thankful for those around you and those things you already have.
 That wonderful notion of being satisfied with what you have, because let’s face it -- this is not always the case.
 We live in a society of people who constantly strive to get and take as much as they can.
-So to have this holiday to remind us to slow down for a minute and take inventory of what we’ve been given or have is a wonderful thing.

 But only in America can you strap on your comfortable all-day-type running shoes, head into a huge structure with recycled air with the same skill and mindset we give to our soldiers prior to marching them into harm’s way and do some full-contact commerce just one day after being thankful for everything you already have.
 It’s called Black Friday for a good reason, which in my interpretation means it’s a dark day for Americans who feel the need to full-contact shop.
 It’s actually the time of year that retailers go from operating in the red and go to "Black."

 That being said, I’m a fan of retailers turning a profit ... local retailers.
 See, I’m huge fan of getting everything I can locally; I like giving the local shop owners a chance to earn my business.
 Sure, I use the Internet to do research and, yes, I occasionally order something, but overall I enjoy my local merchants and I enjoy keeping my money local.